LorenzoAgnolucci/Gutenberg/README.md

 First we describe the creation of a dataset, containing only the Genesis book, using dynamic programming techniques and projection profiles with the aid of a line-by-line transcription.
 Then we leverage this dataset to train a Mask R-CNN model in order to generalize word segmentation and detection in pages where transcription is not available.

+For more information, read the [paper](paper.pdf) located in the repo root.

 ### Built With